-Chapter IX - Advisory Opinions
+Chapter IX - Advisory Opinions under Articles 47, 48 and 49 of the Convention1

-In proceedings relating to advisory opinions the Court shall apply, in addition to the provisions of Articles 47, 48 and 49 of the Convention, the provisions which follow.
+In proceedings relating to advisory opinions requested by the Committee of Ministers the Court shall apply, in addition to the provisions of Articles 47, 48 and 49 of the Convention, the provisions which follow.
 It shall also apply the other provisions of these Rules to the extent to which it considers this to be appropriate.